Fully Online Master's Degree Programs in Health Informatics (MSHI)

 The short answer is, yes, there are various fully online master of science in health informatics programs available!
 These programs are ideal for healthcare professionals who wish to advance their career, those with an inclination towards computer science and information systems, and even career-changers.

-In general, students do not need to have a background in computer science or healthcare to succeed in an online MS in healthcare informatics programs.
-Administered on the web, they can be accessed by students all over the globe.
-They are delivered in the form of online video lectures, with discussion forums, chat rooms, and Q&A sessions allowing students to interact with professors and their peers.
+In general, students do not need to have a background in computer science or healthcare to succeed in an online MS in healthcare informatics program.
+Administered online, they can be accessed by students all over the globe.
+They are delivered as online video lectures, with discussion forums, chat rooms, and Q&A sessions that allow students to interact with professors and their peers.
 A number of these programs also deliver lectures asynchronously, so students can view them at their own convenience.

 An online MS in health informatics typically comprises 33 to 38 credit-hours and can be completed in two years.
 While course curricula may differ for individual programs, in general, students can look forward to a deep dive into topics such as information technology, health systems, healthcare management, healthcare data, and privacy and security.

-Check out six fully online MS in health informatics programs and four related programs.
+Check out nine fully online MS in health informatics programs and four related programs.

 University of Scranton